Kenny Bee: Musicianship

 during which four of his studio albums went gold and two went platinum.

 Notable hits from this period include "Let Everything Be Gone With the Wind" (讓一切隨風), "If We Were Meant To Be" (要是有緣), "Red Leaves Fell As I Feel Lonesome" (紅葉斜落我心寂寞時), which was the Cantonese cover of Right Here Waiting by Richard Marx, and "A Romance" (一段情).

 Known for a distinct, husky voice, the singer penned most of his own hits and plays multiple instruments.
 In the early days he was often seen on stage with keyboards or a saxophone.
 In recent performances he usually accompanies himself with a guitar.

 Bee released his latest Cantonese solo album, Escape (濤出新天), in December 2006, backed by his new band Black Tea.

 Bee partnered with violin luthier Scott Cao to design their own line of classical guitars, "Bonstar."
 In 2008, Bee performed a series of solo concerts at the Hong Kong Coliseum, as well as in Singapore and Macau.
 Aside from working solo, the Wynners continued their world tour.

 Personal life

 Bee has a blood brother and six half brothers and sisters.
-He married socialite-turned-actress Teresa Cheung in 1988, with whom he had a son, Nicholas Bee, and a daughter, Chloe Bee.
-The marriage ended in a high-profile divorce in 1999, feeding tabloids with stories on extramarital affairs, lavish spending habits and financial troubles for many months to come.
+He married socialite Teresa Cheung in 1988, with whom he had a son, Nicholas Bee, and a daughter, Chloe Bee.
+The marriage ended in a high-profile and acrimonious divorce in 1999.
 Bee filed for personal bankruptcy in 2002, which expired on 17 October 2006.

-He is currently living with his second wife Fan Jiang, with whom he has two daughters, Chung Yee (Blythe Belle) and Chung Kwok.
+His second wife is Fan-Chiang Su-zhen, with whom he married in 2014.
+They have two daughters, Chung Yee (Blythe), born in 2004, and Chung Kwok (Eloise), born in 2010.

 In December 2007, Bee released an autobiography, MacDonnell Road, named after a street in Hong Kong he grew up on.